adamfeuer/ADS129x-tools/README.md

 See the chip datasheet for more information about configuring the ADS129x and reading data from it.

+If the host program (the program that reads data from the driver) does not pull data from the serial or USB interface fast enough, the driver will block on sending when the serial or USB buffers fill up.
+This will cause the driver to lose samples.

 Connecting the ADS1298-breakout board to an Arduino Due
 =======================================================